 Los Angeles is like a cluster of many towns in one sprawling metropolis.
 The basic public transportation system notwithstanding, Angelinos rely heavily on driving to get around.
-Because of this, choosing the right neighborhood to settle into is crucial and may require some advice...and patience.
+Because of this, choosing the right neighborhood to settle into is crucial and may require some advice.

-If for instance, you live in Sherman Oaks, you may rarely get around to seeing your friends in Venice.
+For instance, if you live in Sherman Oaks, you may rarely get around to seeing your friends in Venice.
 If your apartment is in Culver City, it may seem like a huge trek to check out a new restaurant or club in Silver Lake.

-It’s important to get around and explore different neighborhoods—whether you’re new to LA or a long-time resident—but the sad truth is that many of us end up hunkering down in our little respective towns within a city.
+It’s great to get around and explore different neighborhoods—whether you’re new to LA or a long-time resident—but the sad truth is that it rarely happens.
 So it stands to reason that the area you choose to live in should be a great fit for your lifestyle.

 - What is the parking situation?
 LA is turning into New York in this respect.
 As the city fills up, free parking spots become increasingly difficult to find.
 Great parking is a major plus.